 Wandering through this neighborhood, you may feel like you're back in time, with the tree-lined streets, century-old homes, and courtyard gardens.

 Today in Fourth Ward, which covers an area about 30 blocks long, you'll find plenty of glistening new condo buildings like The Vue and the Avenue.
 The "Friends of Fourth Ward" neighborhood association sponsors the annual "Fourth Ward Holiday Home Tour," a look at the neighborhood's beautiful homes in their holiday splendor.
 The Fourth Ward is also home to the North Carolina Music Factory, an arts and entertainment complex that includes a 5,000 seat live music venue.

-Don't miss Alexander Michaels, or “Al Mike’s” as the locals know it.
-It's a small, casual family owned restaurant and tavern that sits in the building that once housed the Crowell Berryhill Store, a grocery store that first opened up in the late 1800s.
+Finally, don't miss Alexander Michaels, or “Al Mike’s” as the locals know it.
+It's a small, casual family-owned restaurant and tavern that sits in the building that once housed the Crowell Berryhill Store, a grocery store that first opened up in the late 1800s.